 Despite being naturally thin, my metabolism had waved a white flag and all the additional calories I was consuming through ciders or whiskey and sprites packed on rapidly.

 Because alcohol is a diuretic, it dehydrates your skin.
-I’d drank so much that I managed to develop rosacea and was plagued by redness and little, broken capillaries around my nose, things I’m STILL contending with two years later, though there is a marked improvement.
+I’d drank so much that I managed to develop rosacea and was plagued by redness and little, broken capillaries around my nose.

 Once you quit drinking alcohol, you should see improvements in the appearance of your skin within one week and significant improvement after one month.